-BlueShield Trio ACO (HMO)
+Blue Shield Trio ACO (HMO)

-BlueShield's Trio HMO offers a broad range of benefits and low out-of-pocket expenses.
-It uses BlueShield's Accountable Care Organizations (ACO), which are made up of a network of local doctors, specialists, and hospitals.
+Blue Shield's Trio HMO offers a broad range of benefits and low out-of-pocket expenses.
+It uses Blue Shield's Accountable Care Organizations (ACO), which are made up of a network of local doctors, specialists, and hospitals.
 Through coordination, care is delivered more efficiently, and this helps to lower premiums and improve the patient experience.
-You need to select a primary care physician, who is responsible for the overall coordination of your care.
-In Ventura County, the physicians who are considered in-network for this plan are those who are contracted with SeaView IPA (Independent Physician Association).
+You need to select a primary care physician, who is part of a medical group or IPA, who is responsible for the overall coordination of your care.
+For example, in Ventura, the physicians who are considered in-network for this plan are those who are contracted with SeaView IPA.

-With the Trio ACO HMO plan, you have access to a select network of high-quality local physicians, specialists, and hospitals near your home and workplace.
+With the Trio ACO HMO plan, you have access to a select network of medical groups and IPA's who are contracted with high-quality local physicians, specialists, and hospitals near your home and workplace.
 And, you can self-refer to a specialist within your personal physician's medical group/independent practice association (IPA).
 You will pay a slightly higher copayment.
 However, you can't self-refer to Physical Therapy, Occupational Therapy, Speech-Language Therapy, Dermatology, Allergist, Podiatry, Endoscopic procedures, Diagnostic and nuclear imaging including CT, MRI or bone density measurement.

-To see a list of the providers who participate in the BlueShield Trio HMO network:
+To see a list of the providers who participate in the Blue Shield Trio HMO network:

-- 1. Go to blueshieldca.com/networktriohmo - 2.
+- 1. Go to blueshieldca.com/ventura or blueshieldca.com/networktriohmo - 2.
 Select the type of provider you are looking for. - 3.
 Enter your location, then click Continue. - 4.
 If you need to select a primary care physician, click on the name of the PCP, then click "view details", note the PCP ID#, which you will need to enroll.